pkarjol/pkarjol.github.io/_publications/2017-12-22-EmpBayesRecSys-1.md

 title: "A case study of empirical Bayes in a user-movie recommendation system"
 collection: publications
 permalink: /publication/2017-12-22-EmpBayesRecSys-1
-excerpt: 'In this article, we provide a formulation of empirical Bayes Atchadé to tune the hyperparameters of priors used in Bayesian set-up of collaborative filter.'
+excerpt: 'We provide a formulation of empirical Bayes Atchadé to tune the hyperparameters of priors used in Bayesian set-up of collaborative filter.'
 date: 2017-12-22
 venue: 'Communications in Statistics: Case Studies, Data Analysis and Applications Volume 3, 2017 - Issue 1-2'
 paperurl: 'https://www.tandfonline.com/doi/full/10.1080/23737484.2017.1392266'